-How to sync data between your computers
+5.7.1 How to sync data between your computers

-Let's consider how to sync data between two or more computers which belong to the same Acronis account.
+Let's see how to sync data between two or more computers which belong to the same Acronis account.
 For example, you need to sync data between your home computers or between your home computer and work computer.